StephanAkkerman/bsc-thesis/README.md

-# Note
+# Updated Code
-For the updated code, check out https://github.com/StephanAkkerman/TensorTrade.
+For the most recent version of this codebase, please visit [tensortrade](https://github.com/StephanAkkerman/TensorTrade) on GitHub.

-# Main program
+# Overview
+## Main Program (main.py)
-The main program is main.py, this program consists of the reinforcement learning and is combined with all the other scripts in this repository.
+The heart of this project, main.py integrates reinforcement learning with the other scripts found in this repository.

-# BinanceData
+## BinanceData
-This is a simple script used for gathering the data using Binance's API.
+A straightforward script dedicated to data collection using Binance's API.

-# Benchmark_Comparison
+## Benchmark_Comparison
-This code compares the output of the reinforcement learning agent with common benchmarks.
-The benchmarks are: buy and hold, RSI divergence, SMA crossover.
+Evaluate the performance of the reinforcement learning agent by contrasting its output with established benchmarks, including:

+- Buy and Hold
+- RSI Divergence
+- SMA Crossover

-# TACorrelation
+## TACorrelation
-Displays a heatmap of absolute correlation of technical analysis indicators in the same group.
+Generate a heatmap that visualizes the absolute correlation among technical analysis indicators within the same group.